 Small storefronts along the perimeter of the Village aim to support local small businesses and offer spaces for retail pop-up shops.
 The storefronts will extend to second floor and below-grade levels, maintaining a street-level shop experience, easing into the residential high rises scattered throughout.
 These narrow retail spaces are designed individually by Henriquez Partners Architects in such a way that each retailer is able to stand out from the rest—no two alike.

-You can see from the artist renderings, rooftop green space is plentiful.
-The rooftops will have trees and greenery atop and Mirvish Village will also be home to a community gardens.
+You can see from the artist renderings that rooftop green space is plentiful.
+The rooftops will have trees and greenery atop and Mirvish Village will also be home to a community garden.
 With a strong community focus, you better believe there will be farmers’ markets too!

 While there will be parking available underneath Mirvish Village, they’re hoping to encourage people to walk, bike or take transit instead.
 There are talks of adding an additional entrance to Bathurst Subway Station as well as bike share services being installed.
 “By providing alternative transit options, residents of Mirvish Village are encouraged to reduce car ownership and car dependence.”
 Taking into account the long-term effects on the environment from the urban design standpoint are invaluable.
 They set the standard from which future developments can build from.

 Change isn’t always easy to accept, especially when what’s being changed has been such a community staple.
-But with a little bit of patience and an open mind, I think we’ll be surprised by how much we like the future Mirvish Village.
-So make sure you get a chance to snap one last pic of the iconic Honest Ed’s sign before it’s gone.
+But with a little bit of patience and an open mind I think we’ll be surprised by how much we like the future Mirvish Village.
 For more details on the Mirvish Village development, including the phases of development, visit mirvish-village.com.